hydra/egui-tabbed-document-ui-example/README.md

         - [ ] Image size. (width, height).
 - Application state must be loaded on program start, and saved as appropriate.
   - State items
-    - [ ] 'Open home tab on startup', boolean, initially true.
+    - [x] 'Open home tab on startup', boolean, initially true.
-      - [ ] If true, open the 'Home' tab on startup.
+      - [x] If true, open the 'Home' tab on startup.
+      - [x] If false, the 'Home' tab should not be displayed (regardless of if the tab was open when the app was closed)
     - [ ] 'List of currently open files' (ignore `New` tabs), list of absolute filenames, initially empty.
       - [ ] Create a tab for each file on startup.
 - Documents